-The siren call of the mermaids wooed the wrong kind of traveller this Memorial Day weekend in Florida.
+The siren call of the mermaids wooed the wrong kind of traveler this Memorial Day weekend in Florida.
 An alligator found its way into Weeki Wachee's Mermaid Spring and had to be removed by a professional gator handler.
 The 9-ft. alligator swam into Buccaneer Bay and cruised by the underwater theater's huge glass windows, delaying the 11 am mermaid performance.

 By the time a licensed trapper arrived and wrestled the gator into submission, a large crowd had gathered on the beach to watch.
 The alligator was carted away, to be released far from the mermaid springs.